YohannesTz/ChapaTelegramJs/README.md

 # ChapaTelegramJs

-This guide provides instructions on how to create a Telegram bot with payment capability.
-It will walk you through the steps of setting up a Telegram bot, connecting it to a payment gateway, and integrating it into your existing Telegram chatbot.
+This guide provides instructions on how to create a Telegram bot with chapa payment capability. you can checkout [the telegram bot here](https://t.me/izzy_souq_bot) also [the official python example from chapi here](https://github.com/Chapa-Et/chapa-telegram-bot-Python)

 ## Prerequisites

 Before you begin, you should have the following:
 - A Telegram account
-- A payment chapa account
+- A Chapa account
 - Basic knowledge of programming languages such as JavaScript and Python